What Is Financial Projection?

 The following would be the projected income statement: –

-The financial projection can be termed as a summarized financial model.
+The financial projections for startups or for big companies can be termed as a summarized financial model.
 It could be based on assumptions and estimates, as well as growth functions.
 A node can comprise of the income statementsIncome StatementsThe income statement is one of the company's financial reports that summarizes all of the company's revenues and expenses over time in order to determine the company's profit or loss and measure its business activity over time based on user requirements., cash flow projections, and balance sheet projections.

 #1 – Income Statements